-Hurricane Rafael becomes a Category 2 storm as it nears Cuba
+Hurricane Rafael intensifies rapidly as it nears Cuba

 Rafael is likely to exacerbate the island’s acute energy crisis, which has led to work stoppages and prolonged power outages in recent weeks due to decrepit infrastructure and a lack of fuel for Cuba’s oil-fired power stations.

-Hurricane #Rafael Advisory 11A: Rafael Continues to Strengthen.
-Expected to Be Near Major Hurricane Intensity At Landfall In Western Cuba. https://t.co/tW4KeGe9uJ
+Hurricane #Rafael Advisory 12: Rafael Expected to Become a Major Hurricane Before Landfall In Western Cuba.
+Life-Threatening Storm Surge, Damaging Hurricane-Force Winds, And Flash Flooding Expected in Portions of Western Cuba. https://t.co/tW4KeGe9uJ

 — National Hurricane Center (@NHC_Atlantic) November 6, 2024